-The Northern Manhattan Study (NOMAS) investigates risk factors, occurrence, and outcome of stroke in Northern Manhattan’s multiethnic population.
+The Northern Manhattan Study (NOMAS) investigates risk factors, occurrence, and outcome of stroke and subclinical cerebrovascular disease, and vascular contributions to late life cognitive decline and dementia in Northern Manhattan’s multiethnic population.
 Created in 1990, NOMAS is the first study of its kind to focus on stroke risk factors in whites, blacks, and Hispanics living in the same community.
 The initiative is also committed to developing better stroke prevention programs to improve the health of the surrounding community.

-This project investigates genetic factors in the development of Alzheimer’s disease among the Caribbean Hispanic population in the Dominican Republic, Puerto Rico and New York City, a population at a threefold higher risk for developing the disease than Caucasians.
+This project investigates genetic factors in the development of Alzheimer’s disease among Caribbean Hispanic persons from the Dominican Republic, Puerto Rico and New York City, a population with a threefold higher risk for developing the disease than Caucasians.

 Affiliated Centers and Programs

-For more information about the psych/neuro epidemiology unit contact psych-neuro.epidemiology [at] columbia.edu
+For more information about the Neuroepidemiology Unit, contact: Ruth Ottman, PhD. at ro6 [at] columbia.edu